 The much loved Honda S2000 turns 20 in 2019.
 We took the keys to one of the very last cars built to celebrate the VTEC-powered sports car

-Celebrating its own 20th anniversary this year, the S2000 model served as a 50th birthday gift from Honda to itself.
-Harking back to the marque’s S-series models of the 1960s, this quietly-styled sports car featured a near-perfect 50:50 weight distribution, and a now legendary 2.0-liter VTEC engine capable of screaming to 9,000rpm.
+Celebrating its own 20th anniversary this year, the S2000 model served as a 50th birthday gift from Honda, to Honda.
+Harking back to the marque’s S-series models in the 1960s, this quietly-styled sports car featured a 50:50 weight distribution, and a now legendary 2.0-liter VTEC engine capable of screaming to 9,000rpm.
 The S2000 made rivals such as the BMW Z3 and Audi TT look about as interesting as a cinderblock.

 The wonderfully quick steering combines with the agile chassis to form a truly enthusiastic drive.
 While it might be lacking in initial feedback through the wheel, the adjustability of the car via the throttle through a bend is exactly what a rear-wheel drive sports car is all about.
 Its brake pedal is nice and firm, making those ventilated disc brakes a precise tool in your arsenal.

 The Honda S2000 is not a car suited to all tastes.
 Some will want a sports car with more style, others with greater flexibility, or a more comfortable cabin, but very few offer the soul-stirring theatre of this Honda.
 And the best part?
 You know that while you’re revving the nuts off and enjoying every rpm this car has to give, you’ll rest safe in the knowledge that it will be ready to do the same again tomorrow thanks to Honda’s reputation for bulletproof reliability.

 While there’s still no news of a modern-day encore for the S2000, snap up a well looked after example while you can.
 You won’t regret it.